 Light; crash!
 Noise; ouch!
 Touch; bam!
 Every sense was hypersensitive and I couldn’t focus.
 I didn’t have an appetite.
 I drank water and I ate salt; no relief.
 I took two ibuprofen and still, no change.
 I tried to sleep but was frequently interrupted to feed Millie.
 The pressure behind my eyebrows was difficult to ignore.
-I’ve never experienced headache pain like this before so this was new and unwelcome.
+I’ve never experienced headache pain like this before so this feeling was new and unwelcome.

 After waking up the next morning with an unsettling, dull ache beneath my skull, I made an appointment with my family doctor.
 My 20/20 vision was distorted from the intense pain and driving seemed dangerous.
 Thankfully, my grandma was able to drive me to my appointment as I rested my throbbing head.

 I arrived at the doctors and was pleasantly surprised with the number on the scale.
 I was further impressed by my blood pressure, especially because eclampsia can occur after delivery and headaches can be a symptom.
 My lungs sounded fine and my heart murmur had subsided.
 After two neurological tests, I was told that I had been experiencing postpartum migraines.
 I immediately felt angry; yet another issue from pregnancy that I’ve never heard of.
 Postpartum migraines occur due to the hormonal fluctuations while breastfeeding; migraines can last for days at a time – great.
-I was instructed to lay in a dark room and stay on a regiment of ibuprofen; three pills, four times a day.
+I was instructed to lay in a dark room and stay on a regiment of ibuprofen; three pills, four times a day, with food.
 If I wanted to take migraine specific medication, I would have to pump-and-dump – not an option.
-I know others who dull migraines with caffeine however, because I don’t consume caffeine on a regular basis, my doctor did not think that would help me.
+I know others who dull migraines with caffeine however, because I don’t consume caffeine on a regular basis, my doctor did not think that caffeine would help me.
 I was instructed to go to the ER if the migraines got any worse.
-Thankfully, 48 hours later, the bumper car ride was over.
+Thankfully, 48 hours later, the bumper cars subsided.

 Preeclampsia, rupturing ovarian cysts, postpartum migraines; I’ll take it all as long as Millie is healthy.
 And praise God, she’s perfect.